U.S. close to providing Patriot missile defense system to Ukraine -officials | Technology

 U.S. close to providing Patriot missile defense system to Ukraine -officials

 The Pentagon declined comment on reports about the Patriot system at a news briefing.
-One of the officials said Ukrainian forces would likely be trained in Germany before the Patriot equipment was sent to Ukraine.
+There was no immediate comment from Ukrainian officials, but Kyiv held high-level military talks on Tuesday with Washington, Ukraine President Volodymyr Zelenskiy's office said.

 The United States is finalizing plans to send the Patriot missile defense system to Ukraine, a decision that could be announced as soon as this week, three U.S. officials told Reuters on Tuesday.
 Ukraine has asked its Western partners for air defenses, including U.S.-made Patriot systems, to protect it from heavy Russian missile bombardment including against its energy infrastructure.